Chicago, St. Paul, Minneapolis and Omaha Railway: St. Paul to Elroy (Eastern Division)

-The West Wisconsin Railway was authorized in 1876 to build from St. Paul, Minnesota through to reach the Chicago and Northwestern Railroad at Elroy, Wisconsin.
-In 1878 the bankrupt West Wisconsin Railway was acquired by the Chicago, St. Paul and Minneapolis Railway.
-This main line from the junction with the Great Northern at St. Paul to Elroy, along with branches from it became known as the Eastern Division.
+The West Wisconsin Railway was authorized in 1876 to build from St. Paul to the Chicago and North Western Railway at Elroy, Wisconsin.
+It went bankrupt and was acquired in 1878 by the Chicago, St. Paul, and Minneapolis Railway.
+Its main line from the junction with the Great Northern Railway at St. Paul to Elroy, along with branches from it, became known as the C. St. P. M.'s Eastern Division.

 St. Paul to Sioux City (Western Division)

-The Land Grant Act of Congress approved March 3, 1857, when Minnesota was still a Territory and not a state, conferred on the then called Southern Minnesota Railroad Company "lands, interests, rights, powers and privileges" for the proposed line of railroad from St. Paul via Mankato, Minnesota and other points named to the southern boundary of the state in the direction of the mouth of the Big Sioux river.
+The Land Grant Act of Congress approved March 3, 1857, when Minnesota was still a Territory and not a state, conferred on the then called Southern Minnesota Railroad Company "lands, interests, rights, powers and privileges" for the proposed line of railroad from St. Paul via Mankato, Minnesota, and other points named to the southern boundary of the state in the direction of the mouth of the Big Sioux river.
 The Minnesota Valley Railroad Company was organized in 1864 under an act of the Minnesota Legislature approved March 4, 1864.
 This granted to the new company the Southern Minnesota Railroad grant.

-In 1869 the Minnesota Valley Railroad constructed a bridge jointly with the Minnesota Central Railroad Company to cross the Mississippi between Mendota and St. Paul at Pickerel Lake.
-It was the predecessor of the current Omaha Road Bridge Number 15 at the same location.
+In 1869, the Minnesota Valley Railroad and Minnesota Central Railroad Company built a bridge across the Mississippi between Mendota and St. Paul at Pickerel Lake.
+It was the predecessor of today's Omaha Road Bridge Number 15.
 A freight house was constructed in St. Paul at the foot of Robert Street.
-The name of the company changed on April 7, 1869, to the St. Paul and Sioux City Railroad The railroad had reached Mankato at the bend of the Minnesota river, and exited the river valley to reach Lake Crystal, Minnesota.
+The name of the company changed on April 7, 1869, to the St. Paul and Sioux City Railroad.
+The railroad had reached Mankato at the bend of the Minnesota river, and left the river valley to reach Lake Crystal, Minnesota.
 By September 1872, the track was completed to Le Mars, Iowa, where it joined the Iowa Falls and Sioux City railroad, a predecessor of the Illinois Central Railroad.
 On October 1, 1872, the railroad was in regular operation from St. Paul through to Sioux City.
-This main line from Mendota to Le Mars became the St. Paul & Sioux City division, and eventually the Western Division.
+This main line from Mendota to Le Mars became the St. Paul and Sioux City division, and eventually the Western Division.